Causes, Symptoms, and Treatment for Laryngopharyngeal Reflux (LPR)

-Laryngopharyngeal Reflux (LPR) occurs when food or stomach acids flow back up into the larynx (voice box) or pharynx (throat).
-This backflow, or reflux, can occur at anytime —day or night, whether a person has eaten or not.
+Laryngopharyngeal Reflux (LPR), also known as silent reflux, occurs when food or stomach acids flow back up into the larynx (voice box) or pharynx (throat).
+This backflow, or reflux, can occur at anytime, day or night, whether a person has eaten or not.
+Silent reflux can happen to anyone but seems more common in older people, people who wear tight clothing, are overweight, or are stressed.
+The difference between laryngopharyngeal reflux and GERD (gastroesophageal reflux) is that with LPR, the reflux flows past the esophagus into the throat while GERD reflux flows back into the esophagus alone.

-Symptoms will vary depending upon the individual.
-Indications of LPR include hoarseness, chronic cough or clearing of the throat, feeling of a lump in the throat, excessive throat mucus, difficulty swallowing or heartburn.
-If you suffer from any of these symptoms, especially if you smoke, you should talk to your doctor about LPR.
-If your symptoms indicate the possibility of LPR, a fiberoptic office examination of the throat is required to observe the voice box.
-If this area appears swollen and/or red, you may have LPR.
+Silent reflux symptoms will vary depending upon the individual.
+Indications of LPR include hoarseness, chronic cough or clearing of the throat, a sore throat, feeling of a lump in the throat, excessive throat mucus, difficulty swallowing, or heartburn.
+If you suffer from any of these symptoms, especially if you smoke, you should talk to your ENT doctor.
+If your symptoms indicate the possibility of silent reflux, a fiberoptic office examination of the throat will most likely take place to observe the voice box.
+If this area appears swollen and/or red, it’s possible that you, indeed, have silent reflux.
 At that point, further tests may be recommended or treatment initiated.

 - Surgery to prevent reflux